 Zatanna squirmed slightly in her seat.
 “Is it getting hotter in here?”
 When she got no reply, she realized what it was.
-“Oh, God, I think I’m going to burn up!”
+“Oh, God, I think — I think I’m going to burn up!”

 “No!
 I will not allow it!”
-Zatara said, squeezing his daughter’s hand.
+Zatara cried, squeezing his daughter’s hand.
 “Not my daughter!
 Ssenkrad, ekat em daetsni!”

 Zatanna realized what was going on about her.
 “Father, no!
 Don’t do this!
 This can’t happen to you!
 Take back the spell, please!
 I don’t want to lose you!
 Take the spell back!”